adbt-lang/adbt/README.md

   - preferably, you should only have 1 header file and include it,
 - filter files can be included multiple times,
 - export statement **must** be the last statement of the file
-  - only 1 export statement is allowed per template file
+  - only 1 export statement is allowed per template file,
+  - any code after the first `export` statement will be considered unreachable and it won't be parsed nor compiled

 <br>